mattdesl/budo/docs/programmatic-usage.md

 #### `b.live([opt])`

-If `live` and `live-plugin` were not specified, you can manually enable the LiveReload server with the specified options: `port` (default 35729) and `host` (default to the `host` argument provided to budo, or `localhost`).
+If `live` and `live-plugin` were not specified, you can manually enable the LiveReload server with the specified options object: `port` (default 35729) and `host` (default to the `host` argument provided to budo, or `localhost`).
 You can also specify `plugin: true` if you do not want the LiveReload snippet injected into the HTML.

 #### `b.watch([globs, chokidarOpts])`